 The basic secret to success in any career?
 Intelligence, organization, and personality — but you didn’t hear it from us!
 Dr. Sharmila Dissanaike, associate professor of surgery at Texas Tech University Health Sciences Center, spoke to Levo in Office Hours about how these three basic characteristics are the key to advancing in any field.
-Watch her talk below.
+Watch her talk.

 Personal Path to Success

 In medical school, Dissanaike thought she wanted to be a psychiatrist, but soon discovered that path wouldn’t give her the solutions-based approach she wanted.
 Over time she realized she wanted a career that balanced her desire to fix issues immediately and a focus on internal medicine.
 She also knew that she wanted to continue to see medicine from an intellectual perspective, so she continued to find ways to incorporate academia into her career.
 It was spending the day in the emergency room with a trauma victim that lead her to the emergency medicine path.

 Now as a senior in her field, Dissanaike reviews the applications of many residency candidates and said the most successful residents shouldn’t have to be told every step of the process.
 They should be willing to go out of their comfort zone to achieve the best results.
 The best candidates are recommended for their leadership and teamwork.

 Dissanaike’s philosophy is that “nothing you do is ever wasted” when you are doing things each day at the right time, place, and level of effort.
 People around you notice this underlying theme to what you do when you practice this philosophy and it allows you to organically advance.

 Characteristics of Success

 Success is built on three main characteristics that are actually quite rare to be seen together, Dissanaike said.
 The most impressive candidates for any job are smart, organized, and have a personable manner.
 Once you get into any field, these characteristics help you rise quickly in your career, she said.